pdmdp/FinAlign/README.md

 - Discussion and limitations
 - Future work

-is available in the full report:
+is available in:

-📎 `FinalReportIRProject.pdf`
+📎 `report/FinalReportIRProject.pdf`

-If more specific technical details are needed, please consult the project report.
+For deeper technical details, please consult the full report.

 ---